QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 `Lean/Brokerages/Services/OrderPolling/BrokerageOrderPollingService.cs` — the base class — with
 `PerOrderIdPollingService.cs` and `AllOrdersPollingService.cs` next to it, in namespace `QuantConnect.Brokerages.Services.OrderPolling`.
-The data shapes live one level deeper, in `Models/` with the matching namespace suffix: `BrokerOrderState.cs` and `BrokerageOrderNeverNotifiedEventArgs.cs`.
+The data shapes live one level deeper, in `Models/` with the matching namespace suffix: `BrokerageOrderSnapshot.cs` and `BrokerageOrderNeverNotifiedEventArgs.cs`.

 `Services` is a new folder under `Brokerages`, and it follows the convention the other subfolders there already use:
 `Authentication`, `CrossZero` and `LevelOneOrderBook` each take the matching namespace suffix.
 Each service